sensible-hq/sensible-docs/readme-sync/v0/senseml-guides/3000 - concepts/4500 - draft-senseml-order.md

 1. Run fields array.
 2. Run computed fields, which transform fields output.
 3. Run sections (“documents inside documents”).
-Cordons off a document range and extract fields or computed fields from it independently.
+Cordons off a document range and extracts fields or computed fields from it independently.
 Suited to complex repeating data.

 4. Return all fields, computed fields, and sections